 Do you think I’m exaggerating when I describe email as potentially one of the most toxic elements in your work environment when it comes to personal productivity?
 There are few roles in any organization in which processing personal emails is considered a key function.
 Despite this, you never start the workday without looking at your emails, do you?

 Emails are successful because they’re readily accessible and personal.
 As the person responsible for your intranet, this is something you need to acknowledge.
 You shouldn’t get carried away making frivolous promises about curbing or even eliminating the need for email with an intranet.
 I’ve been involved in dozens of situations where the foundation of the intranet budget was based on combating email and even eliminating it.
-Borderline, but not unusual.
+Perhaps somewhat extreme, but not unusual.

 Nowadays, email is used for a wide variety of things that an intranet can do better.
 Is this the case in your organization as well?
 That’s what I thought.
 So, in this case, you can get away with making promises.
 But let’s come back to that later.
 Please send me a reminder email.